 On October 25, 2019, the United States Trade Representative (USTR) office announced GSP Enforcement Actions effecting seven countries as follows:

 Thailand: GSP eligibility will be revoked for approximately one-third of Thailand’s GSP trade which totaled $4.4 billion in 2018.
 This enforcement action, which will take effect April 25, 2020, is being taken because Thailand has not taken steps to provide internationally recognized worker rights in several important areas such as providing protections for freedom of association and collective bargaining.
 The list of products to be excluded from GSP for Thailand are focused on products for which the United States is a relatively important market for Thailand.
 A complete list of products to be excluded from GSP for Thailand is available here: Thailand Excluded GSP Products.

-Economic activity in the manufacturing sector expanded in October, and the overall economy grew for the 89th consecutive month, say the nation’s supply executives in the latest Manufacturing ISM® Report On Business®.
+Economic activity in the manufacturing sector contracted in October, and the overall economy grew for the 126th consecutive month, say the nation’s supply executives in the latest Manufacturing ISM® Report On Business®.

 During the month of October 2019, Noatum Logistics (formerly MIQ Logistics) was involved in a number of events throughout the logistics industry.
 Read about industry updates, regulatory updates, a Noatum Logistics employee’s essay, the furniture industry, and careers at Noatum Logistics in the October 2019 logistics link.

 On Monday, October 28, 2019, the United States Trade Representative (USTR) office released a new list of product exclusions to the Section 301 List 3 products currently subject to a 25% tariff in the Federal Register Notice 84 FR 57803.